silnrsi/grcompiler/grcompiler/trunk/installer/readme.txt

 The following are known bugs and unexpected behaviors in the Graphite compiler:

-* If you try to compile a GDL program that does not exist, you may get a very unhelpful error message.

 * Using "bb" as part of a glyph name can be problematic, because the #include mechanism replaces it with "boundingbox".
 Workaround: for Unicode values, use BB instead.

 * Postscript names: some problems have been reported with the handling of Postscript names by the compiler.
 The development team is unsure as to the extent of the problem.